IRobL/myblog/_posts/2021-09-20-measuring-risk-of-code-changes.markdown

 1. Are there a lot of lines of code added and deleted?
 2. Are the changes very diffuse? (e.g. number of files, modules, and subsystems touched)?
-3. Are there useful automated test that build confidence about the change?
+3. Are we missing useful automated test that build confidence about the change?
 4. Does the team lack an understanding of the code region?
 5. Is it difficult to observe whether the change has negatively impacted users of the system?
 6. Is it difficult to roll back the change in a timely manor?